-HAVOC has numerous opportunities to get involved and volunteer and can fit anyone's schedule.
+HAVOC has numerous community service opportunities to get involved and volunteer and can fit anyone's schedule.

 April 9-14 marked the first Hamilton Association for Volunteering, Outreach, and Charity (HAVOC) Outreach Awareness Week at Hamilton.
 The purpose of Awareness Week, dubbed “Burst the Bubble,” was to illustrate volunteer opportunities at Hamilton and to stress the value of community outreach.
 HAVOC sponsored and organized a variety of volunteer opportunities, speakers and events throughout the week, culminating with SpringFest on Saturday.

 Last semester HAVOC surveyed the student body and found that many felt that they did not know how to get involved with volunteering at Hamilton.
 Outreach Awareness Week was therefore designed to help students get more involved in the local community and to help show why outreach is so important.
 HAVOC Executive Board Events Coordinators Samantha Schwartz ’13 and Jake Blumenfeld ’15 were the leaders in organizing and carrying out the events of the week.
 “We (at Hamilton) are in a perfect location to make real change in our community,” said Schwartz.

 Throughout the week HAVOC’s regular volunteer sites ran, such as mentoring children at Johnson Park Center in Utica, assisting the elderly at the Lutheran Home in Clinton, and taking care of animals at Spring Farm Cares in Clinton.